CRPropa/CRPropa3/Installation.md

     export PYTHONPATH=$HOME/.local/lib/python2.7/site-packages:$PYTHONPATH
     export PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig:$PKG_CONFIG_PATH
     ```
-#### Recommended set-up
+### Recommended set-up

-There are different ways to install, set-up and use CRPropa, but for a typical user-case we can recommend the following one.
+There are different ways to install, set-up and use CRPropa, but for a common user case we can recommend the following one.

-CRPropa is typically run on clusters where superuser access is not always avaiable to a user.
+CRPropa is typically run on clusters where superuser access is not always available to a user.
 Besides that, it is easier to secure reproducibility of simulations in user controlled and clean environment.
 Hence, for the recommended way we will choose installation in user's space without privileged access to a system.
 To avoid clashes with system python and its libraries, we will use python's virtual environment for this set-up, too.

 In this procedure there are few extra steps in compared to the already given plain installation from source, but later this set-up will be a worthwhile.

 0. Choose a location of the set-up and save it to env variable to avoid retyping:
    ```CRPROPA_DIR=$HOME"/crpropa_virtenv"```

 1. Set-up python's virtual environment with virtualenv.

 If a virtualenv is not already installed on a system (try ```virtualenv``` command), download it first:
     ```wget https://github.com/pypa/virtualenv/archive/develop.zip```
 un-zip it, and deploy new virtual environment: